elijahw-s/CS2-HW7/README.md

 - **pop_tree:** This function uses pop_heap to push the tree with the lowest root value to the back of the vector.
 Then, it saves the tree in a seperate variable, removes the element, then returns the variable.
 - **add_tree:** This function appends a tree pointer to the forest vector then uses make_heap to re-sort.
 - **compare_trees:** Private static function used to sort heap into min-heap.

+**test_htree**

+We decided to use the structure of the basic tree testing file that Eitan provided on Slack, edited to work with the new encapsulation.
+We also added a single-element tree, a left-only tree, and a right-only tree.

+**test_hforest**
+We built three tree-constructor functions, each with a different value at the root.
+The forest initalizes with one of the trees, then the other two are added, with size checked after each addition.
+Then the trees are popped off one-by-one, with the forest's size checked each time.

 Current issues: